 NEED HELP BUILDING A DATA STRATEGY?

-Every organization’s data strategy will look a bit different, but generally, a data strategy will do the following:
+Every organization’s data strategy will look a bit different, but generally, the main elements of a data strategy will mean you should:

 A data strategy should be specific and actionable, but you should also be able to adjust it as circumstances change.